Skip to content

 Conclusion

-For anything that needs to carry a load, span a distance, or last 25+ years, aluminium is the right material.
-WPC has a niche as a finish layer where the structural job has already been done by something else β usually steel or aluminium underneath.
+For anything that needs to carry a load, span a distance, or be documented for a long service life, aluminium is usually the right material to specify first.
+WPC has a useful niche as a finish layer where the structural job has already been done by something else — often steel or aluminium underneath.

 Explore our product range or get in touch.